Philippine Haiku Adapted

 covenant of toil and hope,

-future yet to bloom.
+The future is yet to bloom.

 Cradle of the race,